mitre/redhat-enterprise-linux-7-stig-baseline/README.md

 ## Control Overview

 The following table lists the controls in the RHEL7 STIG, which this profile implements in code.
-Not all controls are relevant to a containerized version of RHEL7.
-Those that are not applicable to containers have been marked.
+Only a subset of the controls are relevant to a containerized version of RHEL7.
+Controls that are not applicable to containers have been marked.

 | Control ID | Title | Container Applicable? | Rationale |